ccrawford4/oneflow-infra/README.md

 # Or create a new one
 terraform workspace new <aws region name>
 ```
+> Note: Do NOT select the default workspace
 4. Run terraform plan
 ```bash
 terraform plan